 Our clinic specializes in Urge Incontinence, Stress Incontinence, Overflow Incontinence, and Mixed Incontinence.
-Our team is also highly proficient in the reversal of this procedure.
 Learn more by starting the conversation with our expert staff or by requesting an appointment.

 Urinary incontinence, defined as the involuntary leakage of urine, is a common problem, often under-reported, can affect all ages, and occurs in both men and women.
 Incontinence can be minor and infrequent, a source of discomfort, inconvenient, and perhaps embarrassing.
 Symptoms, frequency, and severity can all change over time.
 Any type or degree of incontinence is certainly a matter to discuss with a qualified urologist.

 At Bellingham Urology, we treat all forms of incontinence, in men and women of all ages, as well as children.
 We provide caring, discreet treatment to control symptoms and address underlying causes.

 - Urge Incontinence.
 Occurring in both men and women, urge incontinence is characterized by a sudden and undeniable need to urinate, followed by leakage.
 The need is frequently so sudden and strong that the patient is unable to make it to the bathroom in time.
 Urge incontinence often affects the patient’s ability to sleep through the night.